DMClVG/Toy/docs/reference_unity_rigidbody.md

 This is the Z velocity of the Rigidbody in local space.
 It can be changed.

+## AngularVelocityX

+This is the X angular velocity of the Rigidbody in local space.
+It can be changed.

+## AngularVelocityY

+This is the Y angular velocity of the Rigidbody in local space.
+It can be changed.

+## AngularVelocityZ

+This is the Z angular velocity of the Rigidbody in local space.
+It can be changed.

 ## RotationX

 This is the X rotation of the Rigidbody in local space.
 It can be changed.